-These are 5 statements that I have heard (also seen being lived really) over the years by enough times to think that maybe many people actually do say and live them.
-Here’s what they are and why I think they are not good statements.
+These are 5 alarming statements that I have repeatedly heard over the years, enough times to think that maybe many developers still do live them.

 5. “My passion is my code”

 or as some developers try to sound romantic “code never lies to me”.

 Emotional attachment to your work is not a bad thing per se.
 But you gotta be a lot more careful where you put your passion, my friend.

 Good developers do not hesitate to toss their work in the trash like yesterday’s calendar.